apache/druid/docs/do-not-merge.md

 ### EXPLAIN PLAN improvements

 The EXPLAIN PLAN result includes a new column `ATTRIBUTES` that describes the attributes of a query.
-See [SQL query translation](docs/querying/sql-translation.md) for more information and examples.
+See SQL query translation for more information and examples.

 [14391](https://github.com/apache/druid/pull/14391)

+### NEW FILTERS FROM CLINT'S PR

+NEED DOCS TOO

 ## Metrics and monitoring

-### Added a new SysMonitorOshi monitor
+### Added a new OSHI SYS monitor

+ADD TO HIGHLIGHTS

 Added a new monitor `SysMonitorOshi` to replace `SysMonitor`.
 The new monitor has a wider support for different machine architectures including ARM instances.
 We recommend switching to `SysMonitorOshi` as `SysMonitor` is now deprecated and will be removed in future releases.